Discover LinuxSecurity Features

 Unlike proprietary software such as Microsoft’s server solutions which have high licensing fees, Linux is freely available to anyone.
 More importantly, Linux’s core components can be easily edited, swapped out, or totally replaced by a user with the appropriate skills.
 This makes Linux amazingly customizable and adaptable to different businesses' needs and requirements.

-The benefit of employing a Linux-based distribution include:
+The benefits of employing a Linux-based distribution include:

 - Widespread and accessible availability of support resources